BE A MODEL!

 HOW TO BECOME A MODEL…

 RichEyes.NYC Permanent Makeup Training classes take place all around the USA.
-Students require live models to preform permanent makeup procedures on.
-Meticulous oversight and supervision is provided by top permanent makeup educators whom are some of the best artists in this industry.
-Eyebrow, lip, eyeliner and tattoo camouflage procedure choices are available for you to choose from in the form below.
+Students require live models to perform permanent makeup procedures on.
+Meticulous oversight and supervision are provided by top permanent makeup educators who are some of the best artists in this industry.
+Eyebrow, lip, eyeliner, and tattoo camouflage procedure choices are available for you to choose from in the form below.
 Final procedure choice is designated by our trainer(s) and their respective class schedules.
 All training procedures begin and end with our trainer(s) adding any necessary final touch-ups.
 Guaranteeing that you will be completely satisfied.

-If interested please , fill-out the form below.
-We will contact you shortly afterwards to schedule you for a class in the near future.
+If interested please, fill-out the form below.
+We will contact you shortly afterward to schedule you for a class in the near future.
 As always all customer information is confidential and is secured using state of the art encryption technology.
 Your information is never sold or shared.

 Any questions… please contact our RichEyes.NYC event coordinator here.